 – hypersensitive nerves (small sounds making you jump)

-– the feeling of watching your body/mind have a panic attack even though you don’t feel anxious
+– the feeling of watching yourself have a panic attack even though you don’t feel outwardly anxious

 – the feeling of being so weak that you could pass out

-– involuntary tension in chest muscles, upper arm muscles, intercostals, upper back muscles followed the next day by weakness in those areas
+– involuntary tension in chest muscles, upper arm muscles, intercostals, upper back muscles followed the next day by weakness and spasms in those areas

-– feelings of static, cold/ice, and pins/needles throughout body
+– feelings of static, cold/ice, and pins/needles throughout the body, especially in wrists

-– muscle weakness: loss of fine motor skills, wobbly knees and ankles, inability to give resistance with your hands (opening a jar or a box or hugging someone), arms quaking when you lift them over your head
+– muscle weakness: loss of fine motor skills; wobbly knees and ankles; inability to give resistance with your hands (unable to open a jar or a box or hug someone); arms quaking when you lift them over your head

 – trembling hands